 Congratulations to the pushy, for they shall get ahead.

-Congratulations to the greedy, for they shall hoard.
+Congratulations to the greedy, for they shall climb the food chain.

 Congratulations to the vengeful, for they shall be feared.

-Congratulations to the sneaky, for they shall look good.
+Congratulations to those who don’t get caught, for they shall look good.

-Congratulations to the contentious, for they shall be called winners.
+Congratulations to the argumentative, for they shall get in the last word.

 Congratulations to the popular, for this world lies at their feet.

-Doesn’t that pretty much sum things up?
+Doesn’t that describe our world, including our worldly churches?
 But what happens in revival is this.
-The gospel is divinely applied to our minds with such clarity and force that God is exalted again in our deepest thoughts and feelings.
+The gospel captures our minds with such clarity that God is exalted again in our deepest thoughts and feelings.
 It shows:

 Blessed are the poor in spirit, for theirs is the kingdom of heaven.